Sewing Magnifier Information

 close detail work.
 This eye condition is called presbyopia magnifying glasses are the answer.

-The higher the power of the sewing magnifier, sewing magnifying glass or sewing glasses the closer
+The higher the power of the sewing magnifier, sewing magnifying glass or magnifying glass for sewing

 with a power that will allow you to sew at a comfortable work distance.
 Most people are comfortable with a distance of 10

 to 12 inches.

 A sewing magnifying glass with light, hands free magnifying glass with light for sewing or sewing light